WarwickRSE/WordleLiveCode/README.md

 to look up some syntax or best practice and decided to develop prototypes for these sections before tackling the main code.
 These were:
 * Reading a list of words into an array
- * Selecting a word from this at random
- * Checking for presence of a given word in the list
+ i.
+Selecting a word from this at random ii.
+Checking for presence of a given word in the list
 * Getting a fixed length string from a user
 * Neatly displaying the guess and some sort of info. on its match to the target